archkatas-team-oreilly-21/solution/README.md

 ### Existing system overview

-The existing system in a nutshell is a ticketing system giving possibility for client to raise issues and matching experts to resolve those issues by multiple parameters (location, expertise, availabilty etc).
+The existing system in a nutshell is a ticketing system giving possibility for client to raise issues and matching experts to resolve those issues by multiple parameters (location, expertise, availability etc).
 It has administrators for user and content management as well as managers to monitor and analyze operations via reports.

 The system has some custom applications for all parties:
  - ticket entry system for clients (web and/or mobile app)